 Support for your business

-The Victorian Government is supporting farm businesses through the Big Victorian Harvest.
+The Victorian Government is supporting farm businesses through the Big Victorian Harvest and through ongoing training opportunities, which can be viewed on the Seasonal harvest training page.

-Our Seasonal Workforce Coordinators are working on the ground to help address workforce needs in key Victorian regions, including:
+Our Seasonal Workforce Coordinators are working on the ground to help address workforce needs in key horticulture regions, including:

 - Greater Sunraysia (including Mildura, Robinvale, Swan Hill)